Binstack: Making a maximal multi-dimensional decision

 - Not just “more revenue,” but at least a 10% bump so that the curve visibly changes.

-- Not just “more retention,” but a 20% decrease in cancellations due to a specific cause.
+- Not just “more retention,” but a 20% decrease in cancellations tied to a specific cause.

-- Not just “more intuitive,” but a 40% decrease in support tickets of a certain topic.
+- Not just “more intuitive,” but a 40% decrease in support tickets on a certain topic.